top of page

 In some cases, if your property is located in an area with a deeper water table, you might need to drill even deeper, which could increase costs.
 The general pricing for drilling in Colorado County is around $45 to $75 per foot.
 The total cost depends on how far the drill needs to go to reach a steady and clean water source.

-Soil and Rock Conditions
+Soil and Drilling Conditions

 The type of ground under your property also impacts drilling costs.
 Colorado County has a mix of soil types, and drilling through soft soil or sandy ground is less expensive than drilling through harder rock formations.
 If the well site has rocky or difficult terrain, it requires specialized equipment and takes longer to drill, driving up the price.